TheControlEngineer/spacecraft-setpoint-shaping/README.md

-# Spacecraft Setpoint Shaping for Vibration Control
+# Setpoint Shaping and Pointing Control for Satellite Repositioning

 A comprehensive Python library implementing input shaping techniques for controlling residual vibrations in flexible spacecraft structures, with application to  comet tracking and imaging.